-- Insert the thermal protection supplied with the blast tube 4). - ➤ Insert the entire burner on the boiler hole, previously fitted, as in Fig. 11, and fix it with the screws supplied.
+- Insert the thermal protection supplied with the blast tube 4). - ➤ Insert the entire burner on the boiler hole, previously fitted, as in Fig. 11 on page 17, and fix it with the screws supplied.

 5.8 Access to head internal part